FlowMo7/dead-drop/README.md

 ## Acknowledgments

-This project is heavily inspired by [BillKeenan/dead-drop-python](https://github.com/BillKeenan/dead-drop-python), which I heavily used (self-hosted) before creating this service.
+This project is heavily inspired by [BillKeenan/dead-drop-python](https://github.com/BillKeenan/dead-drop-python), which I used (self-hosted) before creating this service.

 # LICENSE